tearflake/symp-intro/README.md

 Output becomes new input.

 It’s not a conventional programming language — it’s a framework for building *languages of meaning*.
+Use it to prototype symbolic languages, theorem provers, or DSLs.

 ---